Rahulkhinchi03/lyzr-enterprise-prospect-agent/README.md

 The Manager doesn't do any research itself.
 It delegates, waits for both workers to return, passes their combined output to the Positioning agent, then compiles everything into one document.
 Company Intelligence and Signal & Stakeholder Mapping run independently, both grounded in live web search.
 Positioning is the only agent with Knowledge Base access, and it only synthesizes, it never searches the web itself.

 <img width="1512" height="826" alt="Dashboard" src="https://github.com/user-attachments/assets/f7a00ab0-902e-4f9c-9a35-0679df2959b8" />

 ---

 ## Prerequisites

 - A Lyzr Studio account (studio.lyzr.ai)
 - A web-search tool connector available in your Tools catalog.
 I used `composio_search`.

+> [!TIP]
-- Awareness of your credit budget.
-Every full pipeline run calls four agents plus a knowledge base retrieval in one shot, that adds up fast on a metered plan.
+> Every full pipeline run calls four agents plus a knowledge base retrieval in one shot, that adds up fast on a metered plan.
 Test agents individually where you can, save full pipeline runs for validation, not iteration.

 ---